 In Year 8, all students study Religious Education, English, Humanities and Social Sciences, Digital Technologies, Mathematics and Science.
 Two key teachers work closely together with one class to deliver these subjects.
 All Year 8 students study Italian or Japanese, and Health and PE.
 In addition, students will study two terms from the Arts Learning Area (Visual Art, Dance, Drama, Music) and one semester from the Technologies Learning Area (Cultural Technologies - Italian/Japanese, Design and Technology, Digital Technologies, Food and Textiles Technology).
-In Health and PE, students have the option to participate in either of the College's Specialist Sport Programs; Netball or World Football.
+In Health and PE, students have the option to participate in HPE with an option to study AFLW, or either of the College's Specialist Sport Programs; Netball and World Football.

 In Year 9, all students study Religious Education, English, Humanities and Social Sciences, Mathematics and Science.
 All Year 9 students study Health and PE.
 Students can choose to study four semesters from the Arts Learning Area (Music, Dance, Drama, Visual Art), Technologies Learning Area (Design and Technology, Digital Technologies, Digital Design, Fashion and Jewellery Design, Food and Textiles Technology), Languages Learning Area (Italian, Japanese), HaSS Learning Area (Business Innovation) and Science Learning Area (STEM - Math and Science Focus, STEM - Technology and Engineering Focus).
-In Health and PE, students have the option to participate in either of the College's Specialist Sport Programs; Netball, Women's Australian Rules Football (AFLW) or World Football.
+In Health and PE, students have the option to participate in HPE with an option to study AFLW, or either of the College's Specialist Sport Programs; Netball and World Football.

 In Year 10, all students study six core subjects (English, Mathematics, Science, Health and Physical Education - Essential, History and Religious Education) and the Personal Learning Plan (PLP), which contributes 10 credit points, at Stage 1 level, towards the SACE.
 The students are able to choose another three semesters from the list of subjects offered.

-World Football and Netball Programs: A dedicated World Football Specialist Program and Netball Specialist Program are offered at Years 7, 8, 9 and 10 for those students with a keen interest in further developing their skills in the sport.
-Note this course is offered as an alternative to the Health & PE (Essential) course.
+World Football, Netball Program & Women's AFLW: A dedicated World Football Specialist Program and Netball Specialist Program are offered at Years 7, 8, 9 and 10 for those students with a keen interest in further developing their skills in these sports.
+We also offer a Women's AFLW Program at Year 8 and 9.
+Note these courses are offered as an alternative to the Health & PE (Essential) course.
 As this is a popular alternative, a process is in place to select students for this course.
 Students interested in being considered for these programs should contact the Sports Development Coordinator.

 At Gleeson College, all Stage 1 students study the equivalent of seven full year subjects (or 14 semester subjects).
 This is 140 credits towards the South Australian Certificate of Education (SACE).
 Stage 1 students must study: Religion Studies for two semesters, Research Project for one semester, English (Literacy) for two semesters and a least one semester of Mathematics (Numeracy).
 In addition to these compulsory requirements, students choose their remaining eight semesters of work from any other subjects offered at Stage 1, or in some individual cases, Stage 2 (students who demonstrate excellence in their studies may be accelerated to the higher level of study).